New Metra BNSF schedule goes into effect

 NAPERVILLE, Ill.
-(WLS) --The schedule for trains on Metra's busiest line, changed Monday morning.
+(WLS) --The schedule for trains on the Metra BNSF train line changed Monday morning.

-More than 2,000 riders chimed in on this new schedule and Metra said it made adjustments where possible.
+More than 2,000 riders chimed in on the new schedule and Metra said it made adjustments where possible.

-The rail agency is putting its new BNSF Line schedule in place starting Monday.

 Metra and other railroads across the U.S. are installing Positive Train Control on equipment, tracks and locomotives to meet federal deadlines.
 It would automatically stop as train due to issues like excessive speed, but the equipment takes serval minutes to initialize, which meant Metra had to adjust schedules.